fastrgv/hbox/README.md

 ### Minimal Puller-Deadlock Avoidance Pattern

-Working backward avoids many problems, but I noticed that impossible intermediate states can still occur.
+Working backward avoids many problems, but I noticed that Puller-deadlocked intermediate states still occur.
 When making a move, I now require that a box be pullable from at least one direction, unless it is on a goal.

 ### SplayTree-Priority-Queue